Hadsga/Detecting-Fake-News/FakeNews.md

 **label**

-The target variable is evenly distributed (i.e. there is the same amount of reliable and unreliable articles in the training set).
+The target variable is evenly distributed (i.e. there is the same amount of reliable and unreliable articles in the training and test set).

 ``` r
 full %>%